 - Converting into and out of the euro remains an exchange risk as the value of the pound fluctuates against the euro.

-5. VAT and duty
+5. VAT and duty on imports

 Unless buying on delivered-duty-paid terms, importers are generally responsible for arranging customs clearance and paying any VAT and duty.

 Import VAT of 20% is raised on all imports of standard-rated goods

 - You need only account for VAT for goods acquired within the EU.
 You account for input tax as soon as you take possession of the goods.

 - VAT on goods from the EU may be affected by Brexit.

 For goods imported from outside the EU, import VAT must normally be paid before the goods are released by Customs.
 You also need to pay VAT on any import duty.